epam/edp-install/docs/user-guide/autotest.md

 2. Open autotest data by clicking its link name.
 Once clicked, the following blocks will be displayed:

   * **General Info** - displays common information about the cloned/imported autotest.
-  * **Advanced Settings** - displays the specified job provisioner, Jenkins slave, deployment script, and the versioning type with the start versioning from number (the latter two fields appear in case of edp versioning type).
+  * **Advanced Settings** - displays the specified job provisioner, Jenkins agent, deployment script, and the versioning type with the start versioning from number (the latter two fields appear in case of edp versioning type).
   * **Branches** - displays the status and name of the deployment branch, keeps the additional links to Jenkins and Gerrit.
 In case of edp versioning type, there are two additional fields:
     * **Build Number** - indicates the current build number;
     * **Last Successful Build** - indicates the last successful build number.